 Use Case: ACC—Path of Information Discovery The ACC has a wealth of information that you can use as a starting point for analyzing network traffic. ...

 ACC Tabs Network Activity —Displays an overview of traffic and user activity on your network.
-It focuses on the top applications being used, the top ...
+This view focuses on the top most-used applications, the top ...

 What Data Center Traffic to Log and Monitor